Discovery of life on Venus? Researchers butt heads | DW | 23.10.2020

 Read more: Why look for life in 'alien oceans' on distant moons?

-On Earth, phosphine gas has only been found to exist as the product of an industrial process — used for chemical warfare during the World War I — or as an output of an unknown process in some animals and microbes.
+On Earth, phosphine gas has been found to exist as the product of an industrial process or as an output of an unknown process in some animals and microbes.

 Phosphine has been found as "ooze at the bottom of ponds, [in] the guts of some creatures like badgers and perhaps most unpleasantly associated with piles of penguin guano," Clements explained.